IlDirettore95/PersonalSite/_portfolio/Stray.markdown

     - PostProcessing
 - Particle System

+Finally, I also worked to the level design and music production for the game.

 ### Character Controller

 The main character movement is based on Unity's CharacterControllerComponent.
 It checks for the users' input and act accordingly to the current "state".